Last Updated: October 20th, 2020 at 7:19 pm

 Because these cases have been so varied, what the law means and when it can be invoked is confusing.
 Such confusion means you may be arrested and charged with a crime, or you may have your rights trampled by someone invoking the law.

-If you are looking for a South Florida criminal defense law firm that can handle a Stand Your Ground case, contact Weinstein Legal for a free consultation.
+If you are looking for a South Florida criminal defense attorney that can handle a Stand Your Ground case, contact Weinstein Legal for a free consultation.

 What Does Florida's 'Stand Your Ground' Law Mean?

 Florida's Stand Your Ground law, in a nutshell, allows people who feel a reasonable threat of bodily injury or death to meet force with force.
 The law, formally known as Florida Statutes Title XLVI.
 Crimes § 776.012 covers the use or threatened use of force in defense of yourself or someone else.

 This statute lets you use or threaten to use force if you believe that it is necessary for protection.
 It also allows you to use or threaten to use deadly force if you believe your life or someone else's life is in danger, or to prevent the commission of a felony.
 In both these instances, the law removes the duty to retreat before threatening or using force.

 This law is similar to "Castle Doctrine" laws that allow you to protect your home but leave in place the duty to retreat in public places.
 Florida was the first state to pass a "Stand Your Ground" law, twenty-seven states now have a version of this law.
 Others use it in practice through case law or jury instructions.
 And some states use castle doctrine.

 The duty to retreat or requirement of safe retreat means that in some places, even if you feel threatened, your first action should be to retreat to a place of safety.
 In these instances, the use of deadly force is only legally allowed if retreat is not possible or if it poses a danger to you.

 Common-Law Self-Defense and Florida's Stand Your Ground Law